Food and Water Home and Consumer Products Learning Hub

 PFAS are a large class of chemicals used in water, oil, and heat-resistant coatings on products.
 Exposure to PFAS is associated with numerous health outcomes, with children being especially vulnerable.
 Learn about where PFAS are found and how to protect your family from exposure.

-What are PFAS
+What are PFAS?

-Per- and polyfluoroalkyl substances (PFAS) is a very large class of chemicals used in water, oil, and heat-resistant coatings on products.
+Per- and polyfluoroalkyl substances (PFAS) comprise a very large class of chemicals used in water, oil, and heat-resistant coatings on products.
 PFAS are considered “forever chemicals,” meaning that they do not break down in the environment and accumulate in water sources, wildlife, and our bodies.
 There are thousands of PFAS that may be present in consumer products and in the environment, but very few have been comprehensively tested for toxicity.

 PFAS sources of exposure